omaralkubtan/Data-Mining/README.md

 fitness for a particular purpose, non-infringement, absence of latent or other defects, accuracy, or the presence or absence of errors, whether or not known or discoverable.

-## Check the `World Cup Case study.ipynb` file, which contains the case study with documentaion for each code.
+## Check the `World Cup Case study.ipynb` file, which contains the case study with documentaion for each code (Please download the file in order to view the charts).